 Scott’s first person narration is thoughtful and endearing.
 Although he doesn’t start the novel with much self-awareness he does reach a new understanding of grit as it relates to his surprisingly eventful summer and beyond.
 While there is a heavy focus on the mechanics of writing a crossword puzzle it serves to enhance the story and Scott’s learning process mirrors the ways in which Scott’s view of his world (and himself) changes over the summer.

 Down and Across is a smart, subtle novel about growing up and embracing who you are–even if you might not have it all figured out just yet.
 Recommended.

-Possible Pairings: Starfish by Akemi Dawn Bowman, Gap Life by John Coy, Tell Me Again How a Crush Should Feel by Sara Farizan, Paper Towns by John Green, Darius the Great is Not Okay by Adib Khorram, The Astonishing Color of After by Emily X.R.
+Possible Pairings: Starfish by Akemi Dawn Bowman, Gap Life by John Coy, Tell Me Again How a Crush Should Feel by Sara Farizan, Paper Towns by John Green, We Deserve Monuments by Jas Hammonds, Darius the Great is Not Okay by Adib Khorram, The Astonishing Color of After by Emily X.R.
 Pan, The Beginning of Everything by Robyn Schneider, Odd One Out by Nic Stone, This Time Will Be Different by Misa Sugiura, Six Impossible Things by Fiona Wood, The Serpent King by Jeff Zentner